mikhail-ivanov-tr/targetrecruit-doc-gulp/tutorials/jest-tests.md

 		// We expect the "search" Apex action will be called. expect(searchApexCall).toHaveBeenCalled();
-		// We expect the first parameter of the Apex action call has a value "John" expect(searchApexCall.mock.calls[0][0].text).toBe(`John`);
+		// We expect the first parameter of the Apex action call has a text field with a value "John" expect(searchApexCall.mock.calls[0][0].text).toBe(`John`);

 		// We expect the "onsuccess" event will be called. expect(listenerSuccess).toHaveBeenCalled();
-		// We expect the first parameter of the event has a value "John Doe, John Tyson" expect(listenerSuccess.mock.calls[0][0].detail.text).toBe(`John Doe, John Tyson`)
+		// We expect the first parameter of the event has a detail.text field with a value "John Doe, John Tyson" expect(listenerSuccess.mock.calls[0][0].detail.text).toBe(`John Doe, John Tyson`);

 		// We expect the "div" will be shown.
 		// NOTE: "await" before the function call.